-Note: A cluster partition for hybrid disk resource should be 1024MiB or larger.
+A cluster partition for hybrid disk resource should be 1024MB (102410241024 bytes) or larger.
 (The size will be actually larger than 1024MB even if you specify exactly 1024MB because of the disk geometry difference.
 This will cause no problem.)
 You do not need to create a file system on this partition.